xxoo/jsex/readme.md

 ## How many browsers are supported?
 It's hard to make a full list.
-But it's recommanded to compile the source or install some polyfill for your production environment.
-Since jsex does require some bleeding edge ES features.
+But jsex does require some bleeding edge ES features.
+So you probably need to compile the source or install some polyfill for your production environment.

 ## How to serialize data?